 According to the American Medical Association, a catastrophic injury is a severe injury to the spine, spinal cord, or brain, and may also include skull or spinal fractures.

-Catastrophic injuries can be caused by any number of different circumstances and can leave a person suffering from permanent disabilities, long-term medical problems or a reduced life expectancy.
+Catastrophic injuries can leave a person suffering from permanent disabilities, long-term medical problems, or a reduced life expectancy.

 Catastrophic injuries can cover a wide range of damages varying in complexity.
 We are qualified to take on such complex cases.
 The following are some examples of catastrophic injuries and the effect may have on victims:

 - Burn injury.
-Burn injuries do not only occur after being exposed to a fire, but they may also be caused by electricity, friction, car accidents, radiation or chemical substances.
+Burn injuries do not only occur after being exposed to a fire, but they may also be caused by electricity, friction, car accidents, radiation, or chemical substances.
 First and second-degree burns can be extremely painful.
-Third degree burns damage all layers of the skin, while fourth-degree burns may involve bone and muscle damage.
-Burn injuries can leave severe scarring; the majority of burn victims also suffer from emotionally and psychological distress.
+Third-degree burns damage all layers of the skin, while fourth-degree burns may involve bone and muscle damage.
+Burn injuries can leave severe scarring; the majority of burn victims also suffer from emotional and psychological distress.

 - Trauma to internal organs.
-Because there are not always outward symptoms to warn out, internal injuries may be sometimes deadly.
-When a car hits a fixed object or when vehicles strike each other, the body is not able to safely absorb the force, resulting in internal bleeding, organ damage or other internal injuries.
-For example, those who sustain internal injuries in a car crash may suffer from pneumothorax, damage to the liver, kidney damage, blood vessels injury or lung puncture.
+Because there are not always outward symptoms to warn out, internal injuries may sometimes be deadly.
+When a car hits a fixed object or when vehicles strike each other, the body is not able to safely absorb the force, resulting in internal bleeding, organ damage, or other internal injuries.
+For example, those who sustain internal injuries in a car crash may suffer from pneumothorax, damage to the liver, kidney damage, blood vessel injury, or lung puncture.
 Internal injuries can leave a person dealing with severe long-term debilitating effects.